-It is difficult to discuss the human implications of touch alone, since we are not always aware of its distinct importance.
-For the most part we experience it as part of the general multi-sensory experience.
-The senses of sight, hearing, smell, taste and touch work together, and yet, physical touch has several unique implications for humans, related to their interaction with their environment.
-The 16th century philosopher John Davis detailed in his work Know Yourself the properties of touch and connected them with the way they are perceived by humans.
-"Touch gives us first pure qualities that illuminate all things: hot and cold wet and dry [...] we can separate hard and soft and rough and smooth.
-With its help, we can experience sweet pleasures and sharp pains" These important statements involve two aspects of the experience of touch: emotional and rational.
-We will now discuss them one by one
+It is difficult to discuss the human implications of touch since we are not always aware of its particular importance.
+For the most part, we experience touch as part of our overall multi-sensory experience.
+Our five senses all work together.
+Yet physical touch has several unique implications related to our interactions with our environment.
+The 16th century English poet and lawyer John Davies described the properties of touch in his philosophical poem Nosce Teipsum (1599), connecting them with the way we perceive them:

+By touch, the first pure qualities we learn,

+Which quicken all things, hot, cold, moist and dry;

+By touch, hard, soft, rough, smooth, we do discern;

+By touch, sweet pleasure and sharp pain we try.

+Davies’ lines relate to two aspects of the experience of touch: the emotional and the rational.
+Let us discuss each of these in turn.

-4. Touch - feelings and thought
+Touch – thoughts and feelings

-One of the important implications of touch is the ability to express feelings (positive or negative) through a variety of actions such as caressing or hitting.
-We touch to express feelings and interpret the touch as an expression of emotion.
-Touch, it is claimed, expresses emotional relationships in the best way compared to other senses (e.g. sight) In other words, although touch is usually associated with what happens physically , it is seen in many human languages as a metaphorical expression of what is inside at least as far as an emotional response is concerned.
-The British philosopher Ashley Montague defined touch as "an action that means feeling something with the hand .
-So did the poet Michael Drayton, a man of the Elizabethan era, who described touch in his nineteenth sonnet "To the Senses" as "as one who guards the fortress of the heart, one who awakens and blesses the other senses .
+One of the important implications of touch is the ability it gives us to express emotions (positive or negative), for example, by caressing or hitting someone or something.
+We use touch to express our feelings and interpret touch as an expression of emotion.
+Touch, it is claimed, is the best way to express our emotional relationships, at least compared to other senses.
+Although touch is usually associated with the physical, in many languages, it is also a metaphorical expression of a person’s interior life and feelings, at least as far as an emotional response is concerned.
+Ashley Montague defined touch as “an action that means feeling something with the hand.”
+So did the Elizabethan poet Michael Drayton, who described touch in his 29th sonnet, To the Senses, as “one who guards the fortress of the heart, one who awakens and blesses the other senses.”

-Many languages, use the sense of touch to express different emotions.
-The root "feeling" is the source of the verb "to feel" which refers to thinking and action as one.
-An emotional person is defined as "touchy", and a promise of connection between people is made in English using the expression "keep in touch.
+Many languages use touch as a metaphor for various emotions.
+In English, the verb “to feel” can mean both to think and to experience emotion.
+If your friend is easily upset or sensitive, you might describe him as “touchy,” and if you wanted to remain in contact with someone you met on holiday, you might ask her to “keep in touch” with you.
 Also, in many contexts, contact with a person, object or technology is linked to intimacy in relationships between people and between them and places and objects.

-Emotional communication through touch is manifested already at the moment of birth.
-The sense of touch establishes what the French philosopher and psychoanalyst Luc Irigaray called the "prenatal moment", the moment when the baby gropes without seeing.
-This period of time is of dramatic significance as it encourages babies to add and explore the world with their hands .
-Thinkers and researchers add and claim that this essential experience has long-term meaning.
-Among other things, the French psychoanalyst Didier Anzia claimed in his book "The Ego of the Skin" that this early experience leads to the development of the human ego as the skin helps the baby "as a physical and mental interface between the subject and the world.
-Julia Kristeva and Los Irigaray also claimed that early experience is a sign of things to come: It is calibrated and embedded within the symbolic world through which each of us experiences the world throughout our lives.
+Emotional communication through touch is first experienced at birth.
+Touch establishes what the French philosopher and psychoanalyst Luce Irigaray called the “prenatal moment,” when a newborn baby gropes without seeing.
+This brief time is of dramatic significance, as it encourages babies to explore the world with their hands .The French psychoanalyst Didier Anzieu believed that this early experience leads to the development of the ego, as the skin acts as a “physical and mental interface between [the baby] and the world.”
+Julia Kristeva and Irigaray also claimed that this early experience is a sign of things to come: it is calibrated and embedded within the symbolic world through which each of us experiences the world throughout our lives.